splunk-soar-connectors/servicenow/README.md

 Type: **investigate**
 Read only: **True**

+To find the list of search source IDs for the <b>sysparm_search_sources</b> parameter, follow this path in servicenow UI: All > Workspace Experience > Administration > Search Sources.
+Once there, click with two fingers/right click on the source name and copy the sys_id.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS
 --------- | -------- | ----------- | ---- | --------